 The Reconstitution Problem

-Reconstitution might be a challenge when you hold just a tiny portion of an NFT.
-Simply put, you may not be able to utilize the NFTs if you only have a part of them.
-Think of the gaming sector if you do not see the issue here.
+Reconstitution might be challenging when you hold just a tiny portion of an NFT.
+You may not be able to utilize the NFTs if you only have a part of them.
+Again, consider the gaming sector if you are still looking for the issue here.
 Blockchain games are letting players exploit in-game assets as NFTs to play.

-Assuming you’ve sold half of that asset to a buyer, you may find it hard to get it back.
+Assuming you’ve sold half of that asset to a buyer, you may need help to get it back.
 Smart contracts generally tackle this issue by introducing the mechanism of buyout auctions.
 When the market reaches such a situation, any potential buyer can demand the opening of a buyout auction.

 When an auction takes place, the highest bidder wins the entire NFT.
 All F-NFTs owners receive a portion of the buyout money.